return42/sphkerneldoc/linux_src_doc/drivers/staging/lustre/lnet/lnet/lib-me_c.rst

 \param portal The portal table index where the ME should be attached.
 \param match_id Specifies the match criteria for the process ID of the requester.
-The constants LNET_PID_ANY and LNET_NID_ANY can be used to wildcard either of the identifiers in the lnet_process_id_t structure.
+The constants LNET_PID_ANY and LNET_NID_ANY can be used to wildcard either of the identifiers in the lnet_process_id structure.
 \param match_bits,ignore_bits Specify the match criteria to apply to the match bits in the incoming request.
 The ignore bits are used